What Is Cosequin?

 Cosequin is suitable for any dog with painful joints, which may be caused by osteoarthritis, hip dysplasia, elbow dysplasia, or cruciate disease.
 It is also a useful complimentary treatment for dogs taking pain relieving or anti-inflammatory medication.

 If you aren’t sure whether your dog may need Cosequin, look for the signs that your furry friend may be developing joint disease.
 These include limping, difficulty/stiffness when rising, not wanting to walk as far, not wanting to use the stairs or jump into the car, general stiffness, and swelling around the joints.
-If your dog is showing any of these symptoms, get your pet checked by your vet first.
+If your dog is showing any of these signs, get your pet checked by your vet first.
 The vet will want to examine your dog to establish what’s going on, and then discuss different treatment options and supplements with you.

 If you’re concerned about your dog’s joint health and want to start them on a supplement before the signs of pain and joint disease appear, then Cosequin could be a suitable choice.
 Cosequin helps slow the progression of joint disease, so introducing it to your dog’s routine at an early age could delay the onset of clinical signs.
 It is particularly useful in large breeds, and breeds that are susceptible to specific joint problems such as hip or elbow dysplasia.